TwinklerDev/documentation/main-menu.md

 ## Feedback

-The feedback form is a quick way for to provide feedback immediately to the Twinkler team.
-Your feedback will always be read and we __really__ appreciate your thoughts, good or bad.
+The feedback form in the account menu (top right) is a quick way for to provide immediate feedback to the Twinkler team.
+Your feedback will always be read and we __really__ appreciate your views, positive or negative.

 <div style="text-align:center"><img src="_media/feedback.png" /></div>